 The industry in which we work is changing on a continual basis and it is essential that we meet and exceed these challenges.
 I would like to express my sincere thanks to the staff at all 3 branches for their effort and support and truly believe that they are excellent ambassadors for our Community Bank® group and all of our local communities.
-I am very fortunate to have the support of a great team.
+I am very fortunate to have a team of dedicated staff who have contributed to the success of our branches, they are the ones who live our culture and bring to life our vision of being passionate about helping people and are committed to delivering a great customer experience every time.

-- Yarraman: Lorraine Wyvill (Branch Manager Yarraman and Blackbutt) Cheryl Nix - Customer Relationship Officer, Joanne Collett and Cindy Rohlf - Blackbutt: Nerrida Roberts Customer relationship Officer and Carley Heit - Nanango: Dan Mead, June Dugdell.
-We welcomed 2 new staff members to the Nanango team - Customer Service Officer - Ebony Nielsen and Customer Relation Officer - Kylie Swain and sadly farewelled Kerrie Shirley.
-Sasha Ross is currently on maternity leave, however will return to Nanango in her capacity as Customer Relation Manager in 2019
+- Yarraman: Lorraine Wyvill (Branch Manager, Yarraman and Blackbutt) Cheryl Nix Customer Relationship Officer, Joanne Collett and Cindy Rohlf - Blackbutt: Nerrida Roberts Customer Relationship Officer and Carley Heit - Nanango: Dan Mead, Sasha Ross, Ebony Nielsen and June Dugdell and Kylie Swain.